xinqilin/xinqilin/README.md

 ### Hi
 - I'm Bill, work in Taipei city ,Taiwan
-- Backend-Engineer
-- Web Developer
+- Backend-Engineer / Web Developer
-- Skill in Java backend
+- Skill in Java, also interested in Kotlin
-- A little frontend skill
+- A little frontend work experience in vue / react
 - Pleased to meet you!

 ## Languages and Tools: